gdm413229/swwmgz_m/ExtendedLore.md

 - 2091: Taro Miyamoto finds Ibuki, who had become a sort of living legend among wastelanders for her various feats, he also comes across Ellen, who casually asks him out on a date.
 Ibuki is brought back to Japan.
-As promised, Saya immediately shoves her face into Ibuki's chest.
+As promised, Saya immediately shoves her face into Ibuki's chest, they start dating afterwards.
 - 2095: Taro and Ellen get married.
 - 2097: Empty Episode Two.
 The Earth is invaded by a mysterious humanoid entity named Uruk'Anth, who claims to be the Abrahamic God.
-He reactivates SUSAN and leaves.
+He reactivates SUSAN.
   Russia and China are both entirely taken over by it.
 - 2099: Empty Episode 3.
 A lone child manages to take down SUSAN.
 - 2100: The reconstruction of the United States begins.
 - 2104: The 7th Nukuri World War ends abruptly after the Mishe founders of the